geo-python/site/source/lessons/L5/midterm-feedback.rst

 -----------------------------------------------------------------

 - Seems to be about right on average.
 A bit slow for some (with experience), a bit too fast for others (new coders)
-- Dave sometimes goes too quickly when typing things
-- Explaining the previous exercise takes too much time
-- Would be great to get materials in advance to be able to formulate questions ahead of time
+- Would be good in a normal classroom, but can be hard to keep up remotely when you have the notebooks in another tab
+- 3 hours is a long time and some material could be left out of the lessons as material to read independently

 2. Is the content of the lessons too simple, too difficult, or about right?
 ---------------------------------------------------------------------------

-*Exactly the same as last year*
+*Very similar to last year*

 - Seems to be about right for many
 - Students with earlier programming experience feel its a bit simple
 - Some topics have been more challenging than others
+- Lessons are made far too difficult due to poor teaching skills :(
+-

 3. Is the content of the exercises too simple, too difficult, or about right?
 -----------------------------------------------------------------------------

 - About right for many
 - A bit challenging for some and time consuming
-- Some would like more of the challenging problems, perhaps with less structure for how to complete the tasks
-- The difficulty level of the exercises has varied a bit
+- Optional extra problems would be nice, such as making the flag
+- Exercises are considerably harder than the lesson material
+- Some things have not been properly taught in the lessons
+- Would be easier if the course infrastructure was clear

 4. Which aspect(s) of the course is/are most helpful to you?
 ------------------------------------------------------------

 - Exercises
+- Pair programming (!)
 - Lesson materials online
+- Course website
 - Step-by-step instructions
 - Interactive questions in class
 - Lecture videos (uploaded right after class, if possible)